-- Will continue to delegate even if there were situations in the past, when the results of the activities of the person who took over responsibility were below expectation.
+- Will continue to delegate even if there were situations in the past when the results of the activities of the person who took over responsibility were below expectation.
 The manager is conscious that only in this way he/she can support the development of the person.

-Stories from coaching experience
+Stories from the coaching experience

 1. Business coaching:

 Ben, a young very successful entrepreneur is developing constantly new business ideas.
 He establishes new businesses and builds them up.
 When he hires people to work with him he selects other young people who are full of energy.
-In the beginning he trusts them completely that they will do well, and he gives them responsibility.
+In the beginning, he trusts them completely that they will do well, and he gives them responsibility.
 But when they start to perform, and he sees that they don’t do it as well as he would do it he takes the responsibility step by step away from them.
-In consequence the employee’s self-confidence shrinks and there for their way of performance becomes less good.
+In consequence, the employee’s self-confidence shrinks and therefore their way of performance becomes less good.
 The vicious circle starts.
 Ben keeps losing the trust in this person more and more.
 He will take over one task after the other to make sure that it is well done.
 The employee loses interest in the work, Ben doesn’t have time for his actual tasks as the manager.
-The employee is frustrated because his boss doesn’t believe in him, he/she never gets complimented.
+The employee is frustrated because his boss doesn’t believe in him, he/she never get complimented.
 Ben is frustrated because he has the feeling that the employee doesn’t give his/her best, that he is unable to perform well.
 A negative atmosphere takes over and the employee leaves the company.

 2. Life coaching:

-Susan, independent business woman and mother of three teenage sons.
-She is so scared that some-thing could happen to her sons that she has the constant need of controlling them.
+Susan, independent businesswoman and mother of three teenage sons.
+She is so scared that something could happen to her sons that she has the constant need for controlling them.
 She always wants to know where they are and what they are doing.
 When her eldest son had his first girl-friend she went to see her mother right a way to ensure that this girl will take precautions not to become pregnant.
 She insisted and even controlled that her son is using condoms.
 Just in case the girl forgets one day to take the pill.
 As a result, the children try to tell her Mom as little as possible.
 They try to keep as many secrets as possible to have their freedom.
-In consequence Susan becomes really nervous and inquires even more.
+In consequence, Susan becomes really nervous and inquires even more.
 One day when Susan and her husband Dan went away for the week-end to celebrate their wedding anniversary the youngest son called them in the middle of the night telling her that his eldest brother was having a party at the house.
 The police and the ambulance came because there was a fight going on.
-One of the youngsters ended up in hospital with a broken nose.
+One of the youngsters ended up in the hospital with a broken nose.
 When they came home the next day Susan also discovered that her sofa was pierced with little holes – because some of the girls have been dancing with their high heeled shoes on it.

 After that incident Susan was very uncertain of her sons.
 She had the feeling that she couldn’t believe them any more at all and that she needed to control them even more!